sethforprivacy/sethforprivacy.com/content/guides/run-a-p2pool-node.md

 To view general pool statistics for the current mainnet p2pool instance, see <https://p2pool.io/>.

-# Handling payouts
+### Handling payouts

 One of the great features of p2pool is that when you earn Monero you get paid out in every block found during the 6h window.

 However, this does lead to *a lot* of outputs in your wallet, and there are some specific things you need to keep in mind when spending from a wallet that has many (read: hundreds) of outputs from p2pool mining.

+Nodes using restricted RPC for wallet access (as most do and should) have a limit on the number of outputs you can send in a single transaction to prevent spam or attacks on the node.

+To work around this, you can take one of the following approaches

-- The easiest way to send funds from the wallet is to use an *unrestricted* RPC remote node -- ideally, either the same computer as your node, or using the Monero GUI wallet w/ integrated node
+- The easiest way to send funds from the wallet is to use an *unrestricted* RPC node -- ideally, either the same computer as your node, or using the Monero GUI wallet w/ integrated node
   - Once you're using an unrestricted node, you can sweep as many outputs as you want at once (max ~194 per transaction) without issues
-  - You can enable unrestricted RPC by adding these two flags: `--rpc-bind-ip=0.0.0.0 --confirm-external-bind"` and allowing port `18081/tcp` through the *local* firewall of the host the node is running on
+- If you want to use your own node as an unrestricted RPC node on another host on your local network, you can enable unrestricted RPC by adding these two flags and allowing port `18081/tcp` through the *local* firewall of the host the node is running on:

+  - `--rpc-bind-ip=0.0.0.0 --confirm-external-bind`

-- Manually sweep small amounts of outputs using Feather Wallet or the Monero CLI wallet
+- If you don't have a local unrestricted RPC node, you can instead manually sweep small amounts of outputs using Feather Wallet or the Monero CLI wallet

 It's important to remember to *never* expose restricted RPC to the internet.
 If you run a node at home that you want to use for p2pool sweeping, be sure to not forward port `18080/tcp` to that host and only access it internally.

-## Sweeping all payouts with Feather Wallet
+#### Sweeping all payouts with Feather Wallet

-My preferred way to actually sweep all of the payouts into larger outputs is using Feather Wallet, my favorite desktop wallet for Monero.
+My preferred way to actually sweep all of the payouts into larger outputs is using Feather Wallet, my favorite desktop wallet for Monero, and an unrestricted RPC node on my home network.

-To do so, start by setting the node in-use to your local *unrestricted RPC* node:
+1. Start by setting the node in-use to your local *unrestricted RPC* node under File>Settings>Node and adding your own node to the custom list:

+  {{< figure src="/run-a-p2pool-node/setnode.png" align="center" style="border-radius: 8px;" >}}

+2. Go to the Coins tab (enable it in View if necessary) and search for "Coinbase" (this will limit the coins displayed to only those that are p2pool/mining rewards), select all, right click, and select "Sweep selected outputs"

+  {{< figure src="/run-a-p2pool-node/selectallcoinbase.png" align="center" style="border-radius: 8px;" >}}

+3. On the popup, check the "Send to self" box and hit "OK".
+This will combine all of the p2pool outputs and send them back into the same wallet.

+  {{< figure src="/run-a-p2pool-node/sendtoself.png" align="center" style="border-radius: 8px;" >}}

+4. Confirm the transaction on the next screen (note that the generation of the transaction can take a few seconds if you have a lot of outputs!)

+  {{< figure src="/run-a-p2pool-node/confirmtx.png" align="center" style="border-radius: 8px;" >}}

+4. Alternatively, enter another address you own and send the combined outputs there

-# Resolving issues
+## Resolving issues

 While `monerod` is very stable and rarely has any issues, occasionally `p2pool` can get hung up and fail to function properly.
 If you do run into issues with p2pool not allowing you to mine against it, or being generally unresponsive, just run the following command to restart it and let it sync back up: